kamioftea/advent-of-code-2022/pubs/blog/day_3.md

 There's a neat trick here I picked up from [a talk on Unicode by Dylan Beattie](https://youtu.be/gd5uJ7Nlvvo), which is that the ASCII, and therefore Unicode for the roman alphabet's letters are 5 binary digits representing 1 - 26, prefixed with `10` for uppercase, and `11` for lowercase.
-So to map the letter to its position in the alphabet, I can just bitwise & the character's integer representaion with `0b11111`.
+So to map the letter to its position in the alphabet, I can bitwise & the character's integer representaion with `0b11111`.
 The puzzle examples can be used to make some tests.

 ```rust
 fn map_char_to_priority(c: &char) -> u32 {